diegoweb100/homebridge-viessmann-vicare/SETUP-GUIDE.md

 ## Overview

-This guide will walk you through setting up the Viessmann ViCare plugin v2.0 for Homebridge, including all the new advanced features like intelligent caching, rate limiting protection, and comprehensive configuration options.
+This guide will walk you through setting up the Viessmann ViCare plugin v2.0 for Homebridge, including all the new advanced features like intelligent caching, rate limiting protection, comprehensive configuration options, and **complete localization support with custom names**.

 ## Prerequisites